Mosamorphing/WTF-React/07_More on States/readme.md

 # 1. Import and initialize the state

-Just like we in the last chapter, we have to first import and initialize the state.
+Just like we in the previous lecture, we have to first import and initialize the state.

 ```javascript
 import { useState } from "react";